layilin/SP23-33852/_texts/full-text.md

 - Here leave his couch, high-towering to descry
 - The approach of dawn, and hail her with his song: [560]
 - Yet not unmusical the tinkling lapse
-- Of yon cool argent rill, which Phoebus[^f117n5] gilds
+- Of yon cool argent rill, which Phoebus gilds
 - With his first orient rays; yet musical,
 - Those buxom airs that through the plantanes play,
 - And tear with wantonness their leafy scrolls; [565]